rohan472000/hashnode-activity/clelkw9mt000109l41wk9dfr0.md

 >>> client = bigquery.Client(credentials=credentials, project='project-id')
 ```

 1. Define a function to extract articles from hashnode API.
+Please change the username, and keep the username from which you are going to fetch articles.

 ```python